 CIBC

 With CIBC, market-linked GICs are based on the performance of different underlying assets.
-These include things like equities, equity indices and interest rates.
-Based on the type of investment that you want, they offer 3 different strategies that offer income, growth and income and growth.
+These include equities, equity indices, and interest rates.
+Based on the type of investment you want, they offer 3 strategies: income, growth, and income and growth.
 Each of these different strategies offers different growth potential.

 With CIBC, the minimum investment is $500.
-You can open the GIC in non-registered, RRSP, or TFSA accounts.
-These accounts are non-redeemable, meaning that you can only access them at maturity, and they’re available in terms from 2 to 5 years.
-The interest that you’ll get all depends on the investment strategy that you choose.
+You can open a GIC in a non-registered, RRSP, or TFSA account.
+These accounts are non-redeemable, meaning that you can only access them at maturity, and they’re available for terms of 2 to 5 years.
+The interest you’ll get depends entirely on the investment strategy you choose.

 BMO